globalise-huygens/nlp-semantic-role-labeling/README.md

 ## References

-The data is taken from this repository: ....
+The data is taken from [this repository](https://github.com/globalise-huygens/nlp-event-detection/tree/main/annotated_data_processing_for_training).

-The multitask code is adapted from this article: ....
+The multitask code is adapted from [this source](https://medium.com/@shahrukhx01/multi-task-learning-with-transformers-part-1-multi-prediction-heads-b7001cf014bf).